justinjudefernandes/CyberLure-A-Phishing-Simulation-Security-Awareness-Platform/README.md

 ☁️ Cloud-sharing lures
 🔔 MFA-fatigue scenarios

-Each recipient has an individual tracking record showing relevant campaign activity such as:

-Delivered → Opened → Clicked → Submitted → Reported

-Simulation failures can trigger automatic remedial training, followed by reminders and escalation workflows.

-Security note: The phishing functionality is intended exclusively for authorized security-awareness and testing environments.
+Each recipient has an individual tracking record that captures key campaign activity, from ```Delivered → Opened → Clicked → Submitted → Reported```.
+Simulation failures can automatically trigger remedial training, followed by reminders and escalation workflows to reinforce security awareness.
+The phishing functionality is intended exclusively for authorized security-awareness and security-testing environments.

 4️⃣ IT Training